 What to expect during labor and delivery at The Woman's Hospital of Texas

-Please register for your delivery about 30 days before your due date, this can be done through our online preregistration or in person.
-Our registration office is on the first floor of the West Tower and registration services are also available on the 11th floor of the One Fannin Building in the Physical Therapy Department.
-When you think you are in labor call your doctor and follow instructions.
+We encourage patients to register before their 28th week of pregnancy, this can be done through our online preregistration or in person.
+Our registration office is on the first floor of the West Tower.
+When you think you are in labor, call your physician and follow instructions.
 If you think it is an emergency situation call 911.
-Your doctor will call the hospital to tell us that you are on your way.
+Your doctor will call the hospital to let us know that you are on your way.
 Please use our complimentary valet service at the West Tower main entrance.

-Most patients arrive through our West Tower, with Labor & Delivery located on the third floor – whether it is a scheduled induction, Cesarean section or active labor.
+Most patients arrive through our West Tower, with labor and delivery located on the third floor – whether it is a scheduled induction, Cesarean delivery or active labor.
 From that moment forward, we will make sure your birth experience is as individual as you and your baby.
 A receptionist will greet you, assess the immediacy of your condition, and then escort you to the necessary location to treat your needs.
 Once you arrive in the appropriate locations, you will be under the constant care of a medical professional, all the way until you leave the hospital with your new bundle of joy.

 Support for Your Birthing Plan Preferences